 Learning how to identify what stress looks like and where it comes from can help you learn to cope when it arises.
 You’re not alone; many stress management techniques exist to combat these impacts.

 What Is Stress?

-Once your stress levels have increased, it can take hours for them to return to normal.
-If you experience stress regularly, this can begin to have a serious impact on your physical and mental health.
+However, many people aren’t facing life-or-death situations daily.
+Instead, they may be coping with financial stress, challenges in the workplace, complicated relationships, and health concerns.
+Once stress levels increase, it can take hours for them to return to normal, as there is no release of the energy used to defend you.
+If you experience stress regularly, it can have a serious impact on your physical and mental health.

 What Are The Symptoms Of Stress?

-- Insomnia or trouble sleeping.
+- Insomnia or difficulty sleeping

 - Digestive issues